Healthcare Worker Burnout

 Company leadership’s support of the importance of positive work environments has a positive effect on patient care.
 Reducing turnover should be a key effort.
 Collaboration between internal staff reduces workplace stress.
 Turnover also may be reduced by providing support and addressing feelings of overwhelm tied to being a workplace and a family caregiver.

 The positive spillover of workplace programming is improved family caregiving skills and confidence to manage personal home situations.
 Increasing personal self-esteem and confidence translates back to the workplace.
 The responsibility of caring for patients is significant.
 Interactions with family members may be unpleasant.
 Training and support make healthcare workers feel valued.

 Without training that supports interpersonal relationship skills, many healthcare workers make unintentional statements to patients or family members that must be smoothed over by management staff.
 A comment that “this is the way it is because the person is old,” may be viewed as inconsiderate.
 This is similar to a physician having a poor bedside manner.

 While being honest is important, the method in which information is presented by the healthcare worker to family members makes a difference.
 Relating this back to workplace skills, a performance review can be positive or negative based on the presenter’s style.
 Making these types of comparisons may support learning in the workplace.

 Ideas for Workplace Caregiver Training

-- Offer a lunch and learn educational session about common caregiving topics.
-For example, a simple 30-minute course about managing emotions in the workplace or interacting with stressed out family members.
+- Offer lunch and learn educational sessions about common caregiving topics.
+For example, a simple 30-minute course about managing emotions in the workplace or interacting with stressed-out family members.

 - Provide articles about a caregiving topic to support discussions.
 Ask healthcare staff and ask them to share and discuss experiences related to the topic.